AliceO2Group/QualityControl/doc/Advanced.md

 ### Moving windows of selected plots only

-In setups which use Mergers in the delta mode, one can obtain objects spawning the last cycle alongside the ones covering the whole run.
+The following applies to synchronous setups which use Mergers in the delta mode and all asynchronous setups.
+One can obtain objects containing data from one cycle alongside the ones covering the whole run.
-These are saved in a subdirectory `mw` and also can be requested by Checks.
+These are saved in QCDB in the task subdirectory `mw` and also can be requested by Checks.
 To specify which objects should get a moving window variant, add a `"movingWindows"` list to the task configuration:
 ```json
    "MyTask": {